wenkeyang/coppersmith/USERGUIDE.markdown

 The `PivotFeatureSet` provides the convenience method `pivot()`, which allows you to pivot single fields.
-Note the use of `Maestro.Fields` to specify the field of the thrift.
+Note the use of `Maestro.Fields` to specify the field of the thrift struct.

 ```scala
 package commbank.coppersmith.examples.userguide